 - Fatigue (from having too few red blood cells)

 These side effects usually go away after treatment is finished.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
-Be sure to ask your doctor or nurse about medicines to help reduce side effects, and let him or her know if you have side effects, so they can be managed effectively.
+Be sure to ask your doctor or nurse about medicines to help reduce side effects, and let them know if you have side effects, so they can be managed.

-Be sure to report any side effects or changes you notice while getting chemo to your medical team so that you can get them treated promptly.
+Be sure to report any side effects or changes you notice to your medical team so that you can get them treated right away.
 In some cases, the doses of the drugs may need to be reduced or treatment may need to be delayed or stopped to keep the effects from getting worse.